art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

   - name(*): string
   - test(*): (lastTestResult, firstTestResult) => testResult can be anything
     - lastTestResult: the returned value from the last non-"tap" test.
-    - firstTestResult: the value returned from the first test established in the chainedTest call.
+    - firstTestResult: the value returned from the first test established in the firstIt call.
   > (*) The `thenTest/tapTest/softTapTest` methods can accept any number of arguments as long as they are arranged as name-test pairs.
 There must be at least one pair.
 If there is more than one pair, each pair is treated as-if they were independently called with a sequence of calls to the same method-type.
 - **OUT:**
   - a new ChainedTest instance